Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Abstract

 \section{Abstract}

-In this paper, we propose intelligent reconfigurable surface (IRS)-assisted unmanned aerial vehicles (UAVs) networks that can utilise both advantages of agility and reflection for enhancing the network's performance.
-To aim at maximising the energy efficiency (EE) of the considered networks, we jointly optimise the power allocation of the UAVs and the phaseshift matrix of the IRS.
-A deep reinforcement learning (DRL) approach is proposed for solving the continuous optimisation problem with time-varying channel gain in a centralised fashion.
+In this paper, we propose reconfigurable intelligent surface (RIS)-assisted unmanned aerial vehicles (UAVs) networks that can utilise both advantages of UAV's agility and RIS's reflection for enhancing the network's performance.
+To aim at maximising the energy efficiency (EE) of the considered networks, we jointly optimise the power allocation of the UAVs and the phase-shift matrix of the RIS.
+A deep reinforcement learning (DRL) approach is proposed for solving the continuous optimisation problem with time-varying channels in a centralised fashion.
 Moreover, parallel learning approach is also proposed for reducing the information transmission requirement of the centralised approach.
 Numerical results show a significant improvement of our proposed schemes compared with the conventional approaches in terms of EE, flexibility, and processing time.
-Our proposed DRL methods for IRS-assisted UAV networks can be used for real-time applications due to their capability of instant decision-making and handling the time-varying channel with the dynamic environmental setting.
+Our proposed DRL methods for RIS-assisted UAV networks can be used for real-time applications due to their capability of instant decision-making and handling the time-varying channel with the dynamic environmental setting.